Since first throwing my leg over a bike 19 years ago, I have never once seen anyone wear a motorcycle touring kidney belt.

 Motocrossers commonly use them to provide support and protection to the inner organs.
 Namely, the kidneys.

 And that makes sense.
-If you’ve ever done any purposeful off-roading, its high-impact nature can really take its toll on your body.
+If you’ve done any purposeful off-roading, you’ll know its high-impact nature can take its toll on your body.

-The impacts (in combination with sharp twists, extreme turns, and torsional loads) can have severe consequences on the internal organs as well as your muscles and bones.
+The impacts (in combination with sharp twists, extreme turns, and torsional loads) can have severe consequences on the internal organs as well as muscles, connective tissues, joints, and bones.